+91 9094706726

 The Temple is very unique since unlike other Shiva Temples the Ambal Shrine is not within the Main Temple.
-The Shrine of His Consort Goddess Muthambigai alias Manonmani Ammai alias Azhagiya Nayagi is situated opposite to the Main Temple.
-The Shrine of Muthambigai is West facing within a 5 tiered Rajagopuram.
-There is a short Dwajasthambam for Her along with a Bali Peedam and a Simha Vaahanam.
+The Shrine of His Consort Goddess Muthambigai alias Sri Manonmani Ammai alias Sri Azhagiya Nayagi is situated opposite to the Main Temple.
+The Shrine of Sri Muthambigai is West facing within a 5 tiered Rajagopuram.
+There is a short Dwajasthambam or a Kodi Maram for Her along with a Neivedhya Peedam or a Bali Peedam and a Simha Vaahanam.
 The Ambal Shrine is on an elevated platform and Devotees may have to climb 6 to 7 steps.
 There are a pair of Dwara Baalakis here and apart from them there are another pair of the Dwara Baalakis on the threshold of the Ambal's Shrine.
 These Dwara Baalakis are known as Siva Durgai and Vishnu Durgai.
 At the rear of the Ambal Shrine is Goddess Chandikeshwari in a small Sub Shrine and close to it several Temple Vaahanams are stacked in a multi pillared mandapam.
 Another important Sub Shrine is that of Goddess Thiruvattapaarai Amman and She draws a lot of Devotees who come here for settlement of their Civil Disputes and Civil Cases.
-It is believed that Sage Bruhangi who was cursed by Goddess Parvathy sought Her Blessings later in this Temple.
+It is believed that Sage Bringhi who was cursed by Goddess Parvathy sought Her Blessings later in this Temple.

 The Temple has a huge Temple Car or a Temple Chariot which is safely enclosed.
 Both the Temples have very tall and massive compound walls and both the Shrines are covered with CCTV.